rapsalands/react-control-library/README.md

         For example, in code `<NumberInput min={100} >` if user enters 50, then `e.detail` in `onChange` and `onBlur` should be populated with `isValid: false` and `attribute: min`.

-    - When attribute value is `userinput` it denotes that the control is in invalid state due to behavior provided by rcl library.
+    - When attribute value is `userInput` it denotes that the control is in invalid state due to behavior provided by rcl library.
     For example, if a user enters invalid email format in `Email` control, then attribute should be populated with `userInput` value.
 * `metadata` (any[])
     - This attribute is populated to provide further information about the state of control if needed.
     - Look for `Password` control.
 In case control is valid, then metadata is populated with `strength` of the password.
-In case it is invalid, metedata is populated with all the password violations and strength of the password.
+In case it is invalid, metadata is populated with all the password violations and strength of the password.
 * `detail` (any)
     - This is populated with original `e.detail` value.
-    - The value will be mostly null until set explictly.
+    - The value will be mostly null until set explicitly.

 #### Attributes
-RCL controls accept all attribtes that of HTML input controls.
+RCL controls accept all attributes that of HTML input controls.
 However there are additional attributes introduced with this library to perform additional validation.

 * `exactLength` (number)
     - This attribute can be passed to see if user input the control value is of exact length passed by user.